Murder of Huang Na: Background

 Huang Na's father, Huang Qingrong (黄庆荣), and mother, Huang Shuying (黄淑英), were both born in 1973 to farming families in Putian city in Fujian, China.
 They met in 1995 and married soon after, as Shuying was pregnant with Huang Na.
-In 1996, Qinrong left China to seek his fortune in Singapore and worked illegally as a vegetable packer at the Pasir Panjang Wholesale Centre.
-When Shuying found out that he was having affairs in Singapore, she divorced him and was given custody of Huang Na.
+In 1996, Qingrong left China to seek better opportunities in Singapore and worked illegally as a vegetable packer at the Pasir Panjang Wholesale Centre.
+When Shuying found out that he was having extramarital affairs in Singapore, she divorced him and was given custody of Huang Na.
 She later married Zheng Wenhai (郑文海), a Fujian businessman with whom she had lived for four years, and became pregnant with his child in early 2003.

-In May 2003, Shuying immigrated to Singapore as a peidu mama accompanying Huang Na, who was enrolled in Jin Tai Primary School.
+In May 2003, Shuying also moved to Singapore as a peidu mama accompanying Huang Na, who was enrolled in Jin Tai Primary School at West Coast.
 They lived at the Pasir Panjang Wholesale Centre, where Shuying worked.
-People from the wholesale centre and Jin Tai Primary School described Huang Na as an intelligent, independent, sociable and active child.
+People from the wholesale centre and her primary school described Huang Na as an intelligent, independent, sociable and active child.
 Huang Na became friends with Took Leng How, a vegetable packer at the wholesale centre.
-Born in Malaysia on 16 December 1981 as the second child of a close-knit family of four, Took came to Singapore when he was 18, seeking better-paying jobs.
-At the wholesale centre, Took, who married an Indonesian Chinese woman and had a son, often played with Huang Na, bought her food and gave her rides on his motorcycle.
+Born in Malaysia on 16 December 1981 as the second child of a close-knit Chinese Malaysian family of four, Took came to Singapore when he was 18, seeking better-paying jobs.
+At the wholesale centre, Took, who married a Chinese Indonesian woman and had a son, often played with Huang Na, bought her food and gave her rides on his motorcycle.